tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 TE Tunnel:

-> A YANG container of one or more LSPs established between the source and destination TE Tunnel termination points.
-A TE Tunnel LSP is a connection-oriented service provided by the network layer for the delivery of client data between a source and the destination of the TE Tunnel termination points.
+> A YANG container of one or more TE LSPs established between the source and destination TE Tunnel termination points.

+TE Path:

+> An engineered path that once instantiated in the forwarding plane can be used
+> to forward traffic from the source to the destination TE Tunnel termination points.

+TE LSP:

+> A TE LSP is a connection-oriented service established over a TE Path and that allows the delivery of traffic between the TE Tunnel source and destination termination points.

 TE Tunnel Segment: